Skip to main content

 Changes from Magic Leap 1

 Magic Leap controller tracking technology has significantly changed.
 ML1 uses a combination of EM and IMU sensors to track the 6DOF pose of the controller.
-The Magic Leap 2 controller uses a combination of IR LED tracking and a lightweight SLAM tracker running on the IMU.
+The Magic Leap 2 controller uses a combination of IR LED tracking and a lightweight SLAM tracker running on the controller.
 Therefore, controller tracking should still work when there is no direct line of sight.

 • The controller lacks the 12 visible LEDs arranged around the touchpad.
 All apps using this feature will need to alter the UX where necessary.
 The display LED is now replaced by a single status LED.